Skip to main content

 • Overtime

-The work work hour page shows how registered deviations affect the employee's hour bank and the actual working hours per day and week, respectively:
+On the working time card for employees using time registration with an hour bank, you can see how registered deviations affect both the employee’s hour bank balance and the actual working hours per day and per week.

-If no deviation has been recorded on a workday, whether it be overtime, time off, or absence.
+If no deviation has been registered on a working day, neither overtime, time off in lieu, nor absence.

 Then no changes are made.